whitetigle/fable-uploadcare/README.md

 * In your browser, open: http://localhost:8084/

 ## How to use in your project
+* Add dependency: `yarn add uploadcare-widget`
-Just Grab the `src/UploadCarecomponent.fs` file and add it to your project.
+* Grab the `src/UploadCarecomponent.fs` file and add it to your project.

 ## How does it work?